wp-plugins/ewww-image-optimizer/readme.txt

 = 1.6.2 =
 * added license exceeded status into status message so users know if they've gone over
+* prevent tool checks and cloud verification from firing on every page load, yikes...

 = 1.6.1 =
 fixed: temporary jpgs were not being deleted (leftovers from testing for last release)